 Stage 1 Practical Experience

-One year paid practical experience supported by your Professional Studies Advisor at MSA.
+One year paid practical experience supported by your Professional Studies Advisor provided through RIBA North West.

 2 years full time or 4 years part time